dyslab/csshtmlgen/README.md

 # cargo build --release --target "x86_64-pc-windows-msvc" --target "x86_64-unknown-linux-gnu" --target "aarch64-apple-darwin"
 ```

+> NOTE: the project was manually built and released by the Github actions for demonstration purpose.

 ## Usage

 - On Windows (based on CPU architecture: x86_64-pc-windows-msvc):